LaurenSantos23/liri-node-app/README.md

 ### LIRI Commands
 In the command line, you would type: node liri.js and any of the four following commands:
--concert-this <artist/band name here> -spotify-this-song <song name here>
+- concert-this <artist/band name here>
+- spotify-this-song <song name here>
--movie-this
--do-what-it-says
+- movie-this
+- do-what-it-says

  ### What each Command Does